YinpeiDai/NAUM/README.md

 __5. Evaluating classifier models__

-For one classifier model with a certain `vector_size`, after getting its complete results of all seeds, all subcategories, 10 cross validations, 5 oversampling ratios (that's 5\*31\*10\*5=7750 files).
-You could calculate average F1 scores by setting the `saved_results_dir` of `[Evaluation]` part in _config.ini_ file and using the command like:
+For one classifier model with a certain `vector_size`, after getting its complete results of all seeds, all subcategories, 10 cross validations, 5 oversampling ratios (that's 5\*31\*10\*5=7750 files in our experiment).
+You could evaluate final results using the command like:

 ```angular2html
 $ python run.py --model=CNN_GloVe --vector_size=100 --mode=evaluating
 ```
-This will automatically  generate an excel file recording all metrics and an json file recording the predictions of labelled data for `CNN_GloVe_100d_Results`.
+This will automatically  generate an excel file recording all metrics (precision, recall, F1, accuracy, TP, TN, FP, FN) and a json file recording the predictions of labelled data for `CNN_GloVe_100d_Results`.

 Final F1 scores reported in paper are calculated by averaging 10-fold cross validation results, and then to get the mean and variance